Aviation Officers Involved in United Passenger Removal Fired

 Two aviation officers have been fired, and two others suspended , over the forced removal of a United Airlines passenger from his flight.

-CNN reports that the employees — three Department of Aviation security officers and a sergeant — were found by the city's Office of Inspector General to have "mishandled a nonthreatening situation that resulted in a physically violent forcible removal of a passenger."
+CNN reports that the employees — three Department of Aviation security officers and a sergeant — were found by Chicago's Office of Inspector General to have "mishandled a nonthreatening situation that resulted in a physically violent forcible removal of a passenger."

 The probe also found that the officers, none of whom were named in the report, gave "misleading statements and deliberately removed material facts from their reports."